dafny-lang/dafny/docs/DafnyRef/Statements.md

 }
 ```

-Note that expressions `lo` and `hi` are evaluated just once, before the loop
+The expressions `lo` and `hi` are evaluated just once, before the loop
 iterations start.

-Also, note in all variations that the values of `i` in the body are the values
+Also, in all variations the values of `i` in the body are the values
 from `lo` to, _but not including_, `hi`.
 This makes it convenient to
 write common loops, including these: